raiguard/CursorEnhancements/README.md

 *Scroll item subgroup*: Use `shift + mousewhell up` and `shift + mousewheel down` to switch between different items in the same subgroup.

-*Smarter pipette*: Use the pipette key (default `Q`) on any entity or GUI object to pick the item related to that object.
+*Smarter pipette*: Use the pipette key (default `Q`) on any entity, tile, or GUI object to pick the item related to that object.
 For example, use the pipette on a recipe in the crafting menu to pick the item that that recipe produces.

 ## FAQ